CASH DASH · 2025

 Ticket format.

 Stakeholders pushed to use the standard product template.
 I pushed back.
-The standard format consumed significantly more vertical space — reducing the number of tickets visible on screen at once, which for players holding up to 60 tickets was a functional problem, not an aesthetic one.
-A compact ticket also let tier colour carry the identity rather than competing with it.
+The standard format consumed significantly more vertical space — reducing the number of items visible on screen at once, which for users managing up to 60 tickets was a functional problem, not an aesthetic one.
+A compact format also let tier colour carry the visual identity rather than competing with it.
 We shipped the new format.

 Weather app image